Contributing Gear Writer

 The How

-From there, it was all about exploring the snowy highlands of the Coast Mountains and Sierra Nevadas.
+From there, it was all about exploring the snowy highlands of the Coast Mountains, Rockies, and Sierra Nevadas.
 We walked, hiked, and mosied about, trying to pair each boot with its intended use case.
 The longer boots made for deep snow were tested in powder.
 Boots that claimed to be waterproof would get submerged in slush to test just how true those claims were.

 Insulation and breathability are two important siblings when it comes to a good pair of winter boots.
 Too cold, and you get frostbite.
 Too sweaty, and it’ll be no fun either — especially on extended trips.

 The best winter boots were the ones that kept our feet warm but where excess warmth could dissipate.
-Some were rated for extreme cold, but we tried to find a well-rounded set that was able to withstand an average North American winters.
+Some were rated for extreme cold, but we tried to find a well-rounded set that was able to withstand average North American winters.

 we tested the Columbia Fairbanks for our review of the best winter boots.

 The Columbia Fairbanks did great in the snow, and the omni-heat liner kept toes toasty all day.
-Photo: Steve Andrews/The Inertia
+Photo: Steve Andrews//The Inertia

 Winter Boots Buyer’s Guide